maarten-pennings/6502/2emulation/README.md

 0209        JMP LOOP        4C 07 02
 ```

-In its `loop` it increments zero page location 33.
+Function `main` has a `loop` that increments zero page location 33.

-Before the loop, it initializes zero page location 33 to 00.
+Before the loop, `main` initializes zero page location 33 to 00.
-It has two other initliazations: zero page location 44 to 00, and enabling of interupts (`CLI`).
+It has two other initliazations: zeroing page location 44 to 00, and enabling of interupts (`CLI`).
 The enabling of interrupts allows the second function `isr` to be called when grounding the nIRQ line.
 The `isr` increments zero page location 44.

+The function `isr` gets executed from the irq vector.

 ```asm
 * = $0300